-What to expect when you work with me
+What to expect from our work together

-Together, we’ll look at a range of ways to help your relationship work well, focusing on two broad approaches:
+We’ll look at a range of ways to help your relationship work well, focusing on two broad approaches:

 - Softening the areas of difference through exploration of the meanings and mechanics of sexuality for each of you: Where is there space for change?
 For compromise?
 For acceptance?

 - Expanding the relationship, both sexually and otherwise, so the areas of difference form a manageable part of a much greater whole.

 Change is often freighted with pain and fear.
 Sometimes secrets have been kept and it’s necessary to hear each person’s truths in their full complexity to heal and move on.
 A safe, supportive environment will provide room for all your voices, buoyed with warmth and humor, so you can understand where you are, and where you want to be.

 Call me at 617-969-8869 for a free consultation about how you can survive and thrive in your mixed-orientation relationship.
 My practice is by video for now.
 You can connect from any computer, tablet or cell phone in privacy and safety.
 We’re all in this together.